mirzahusadzic/aiecho-react-chat/README.md

 - **Dynamic Chat Display:** Renders conversation turns with distinct user, AI thinking, and AI response messages.
 - **Rich Content Support:** Integrates Markdown, LaTeX (via KaTeX), and code highlighting for enhanced readability.
 - **Content Sanitization:** Utilizes DOMPurify to safely render user-generated and AI-generated content.
+- **Responsive Design:** Adapts to different screen sizes, with a collapsible sidebar for mobile and desktop.
 - **Optimized Rendering:** Employs `react-window` and `@react-hook/resize-observer` for efficient rendering of long chat histories.
 - **Sidebar Navigation:** Provides a Table of Contents (TOC) for easy navigation through chat logs.
 - **File Picker:** Allows users to load their own JSON chat log files directly from their local disk.